 He was a nice guy.
 Although erratic in his moods at times.
-But, he smiled and would chat with everyone.
+But, he smiled and chatted with everyone.
 He seemed bright enough.

 He just didn’t take seriously his responsibility as the leader of our department.
-I say department..he was the CFO so it was the entire administrative arm of the company.
-I was the Corporate Controller so I had responsibility for a large subset of his area of responsibility.
+Since he was the CFO it was the entire administrative arm of the company.
+As the Corporate Controller, I had responsibility for a large subset of his area of responsibility.

 I was a bit of a zealous overachiever with a high need to help and serve our internal customers.
-I wanted them to feel like we were taking care of all of the back-end, they just needed to go create, manufacturer or sell.
+I wanted them to feel like we were taking care of all of the back end, they just needed to go create, manufacture, or sell.

 It was embarrassing to go and tell another department head that we could hit a timeline that I knew was impossible and had begged us not to commit to.
 Only to miss that deadline and listen to my boss apologize for our under-performance.